hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

 - ``dofmap_basename`` - (Possibly required) Common prefix used for the filenames of `dofmap` arrays.
 This parameter does not have a default value.

+- ``timestep_filename`` - (Optional) File that maps timesteps to linear-system ids for preconditioner reuse-by-timestep.
+When using ``sequence_filename``, this can be omitted if timestep metadata is embedded in the compressed container.

 - ``init_suffix`` - (Possibly required) Suffix number of the first linear system of a sequence of systems to be solved.
 Cannot be used together with ``set_suffix``.